 Do you believe you have what it takes to become a diesel technician?
 If you’ve always been interested in heavy-duty engines and fuel systems, you’ll want to get more information about our Automotive and Diesel Technology program.

 Engines may be of the 2-stroke or 4-stroke variety.
 You’ll become familiar with various OEMs (original equipment manufacturers) at ATC, spending time in both the classroom and in the shop to gain a full understanding of what these engines have to offer.
-You won’t just work on one engine; instead, you’ll be spending time with various manufacturer OEMs to become more well-versed in what diesel power is all about.

 Apply to the Automotive Training Center Diesel Program Today!